Amantini1997/FromUbuntu/AIN/Lectures.md

 The value (in this case **weight**) is given in the CPT and it's `0.20`.
 Then we do the same for **t**, and the weight for $P(t | m)$, which is `0.70`.

-Now, whatever is the probability we obtain using sampling, we wight it taking into account the given clause events weights.
+Now, whatever is the probability we obtain using sampling, we weight it taking into account the given clause events weights.
 $<m, c, h, s, t* 0.20 * 0.70$

     [always keeping in mind that we don't sample s and t]